 Very much of Sasha Baron Cohen acting is based on Peter Sellers Inspector Clouseau from the Pink Panther movies.

 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

 Hugo marked the second time that Emily Mortimer and Sir Ben Kingsley worked with Martin Scorsese after having both appeared in Shutter Island (2010).

 The original costumes of Hugo and Isabelle are being held at Seven Stories in Byker, England.

 Martin Scorsese sent screenwriter John Logan the book The Invention of Hugo Cabret by Brian Selznick.
 When John Logan began reading the book he completely understood why Martin Scorsese was interested in adapting it.

-Frances de la Tour and Richard Griffiths also appeared in a few of the Harry Potter films but unlike this film, they never had any scenes together.
+Frances de la Tour, Richard Griffiths and Helen McCrory also appeared in a few of the Harry Potter films but unlike this film, they never had any scenes together.